 Tam Coc boat station in winter

-SFor others, Tam Coc is still considered ”a hidden green gem”, often overshadowed by the major Vietnamese drawcards of Hanoi, Ho Chi Minh City, Halong Bay and Hoi An.
-Unlike those other places, Tam Coc is not yet overwhelmed with luxury apartments, mega-hotels, nightclubs and mass commercialism.
-If you want to chill and experience a truly spectacular, eco-friendly and relatively untouched part of rural Vietnam, Ninh Binh is the place for you.
+In some ways, Tam Coc is still considered ”a hidden green gem”, often overlooked in the mad rush to the major Vietnamese drawcards of Hanoi, Ho Chi Minh City, Ha Long Bay, Hue and Hoi An.
+However, unlike most places, Tam Coc is not yet overwhelmed with luxury apartments, mega-hotels, nightclubs and mass commercialism.
+If you want to chill and experience a truly spectacular, eco-friendly and relatively untouched part of rural Vietnam, Tam Coc is calling for you.

 International Fame